Multigroup Thermal Radiation Transport with Tensor Trains: Tensors

 Nonetheless, we concede that our representation does not fully leverage separability between the spatial and spectral dimensions, which may manifest as additional low-rank structure within the core $Z$.
 This internal structure could be leveraged for greater compression for certain multigroup problems.
 We quantify the internal structure with the help of internal ranks and study their behavior in \S \ref{sec:discussion}.
-To summarize, the multigroup TTTT solver advances the TT solution via a step-then-truncate algorithm, in which the transport operator is advanced, followed by the source-term step, and finalizing with a rounding operation after each solve to control rank growth.
+To summarize, the multigroup TTTT solver advances the TT solution via a step-then-truncate algorithm. \revtext{In this setting, the transport operator is advanced first, followed by a rounding step, then the source-term update, and finally another rounding operation to control rank growth.}